Updates

 Step 1 Please read the parking rules listed below carefully.
 Fill out all required fields on this form, including uploading a picture of your driver's license and vehicle registration where indicated on this form.
 To access the form, students must be logged in with their Lancaster account.

-Step 2 Pick up and pay ($50) for Parking Pass in the cafeteria on Wednesday, August 28th from 8 AM - 10 AM and 1 PM to 3 PM.
+Step 2 Pick up and pay ($50) for Parking Pass on August 26 or 27th, 8:00am-1:00pm in room 122.
 Once the school year starts, you can go to room #102 (Assistant Principal's office) to purchase your parking hang tag.
 We accept checks made payable to Lancaster Central School District (LCSD) or EXACT cash.
-We do not have change to give, if you are paying in cash please have exact payment.
+We DO NOT have change to give, if you are paying in cash please have exact payment.
 We are not set up to accept credit card payments.

 Step 3 Your parking pass must be displayed on your rearview mirror facing out whenever you are parked on campus.